Kelly Wilson: State Leagues

 Wilson debuted in the South East Australian Basketball League (SEABL) in 2001 for the Nunawading Spectres.
 She played a second season for the Spectres in 2002.
 She played in the Waratah League over the next two years, first with the Sydney Comets in 2003 and then with the Sutherland Sharks in 2004.
 She returned to the SEABL in 2005 to play for the Bendigo Braves.

 In 2006, Wilson played for the Townsville Flames in the Queensland Basketball League (QBL) and was named the Sunstate Division U23 Youth Player of the Year.
 She returned to QBL in 2008 with the Mackay Meteorettes and was named league MVP.

 Wilson returned to the SEABL in 2009 and won the league MVP with the Bendigo Braves.
 After being cut by the Braves following three seasons, she joined the Knox Raiders in 2012, going on to win the SEABL championship and her second league MVP in 2013.
 After three seasons with Knox, she returned to Bendigo in 2015 and in 2018 won her second SEABL championship.
 She played for the Braves in the inaugural NBL1 season in 2019, winning the league MVP.
 She had a short stint with the Braves during the 2021 NBL1 South season.
 She continued with the Braves in 2022 and 2023.
 She was named NBL1 South All-Star Five in 2023 and led the Braves to the NBL1 South championship and the NBL1 National championship.
 With the Braves in 2024, she earned the NBL1 South Golden Hands Award.
 The Braves missed the 2024 NBL1 South playoffs but returned to the 2024 NBL1 National Finals as defending champions, where they reached the championship game and Wilson earned All-Star Five honours.

+Wilson re-joined the Bendigo Braves for the 2026 NBL1 South season.